gtk-kn/gtk-kn/docs/user-guide/gradle-plugin.md

 ## Embedding GResources

-The `org.gtkkn.gtk` plugin also supports embedding resources—such as images, CSS, and UI files—directly into the application binary.
+The `org.gtkkn.application` plugin also supports embedding resources—such as images, CSS, and UI files—directly into the application binary.
 This feature simplifies resource management, as embedded resources become part of the application’s executable, accessible without external dependencies.